gagneurlab/PROTRIDER/README.md

 To run OUTRIDER-prot, a configuration file needs to be provided.
 This can be adapted from the configuration file provided in this code repo (`config.yaml`).
 User options include

-- `out_dir`: Path to directory to store output files.
+- `out_dir`: Path to the directory to store output files.
 - `cov_used`: List of column names contained in the sample annotation file to be included as known covariates.
 - `find_q_method`: Method to determine latent space dimension of autoencoder.
 - `pval_dist`: Distribution (Gaussian or Student's t-test) for P-value calculation.